CodingAvenue/codestop-course-db-in-php/content/PHPDataObjects/DataObjects.q.md

 - It carries the variables of the DSN parameters.

-/// type=MS, answer=[3,5]
+/// type=SS, answer=[3]

-Which statements correctly describe the code on lines 8, 9, and 10 of `student.php`?
+Which statement correctly describes the code on lines 8, 9, and 10 of `student.php`?

 - The statement displays the values assigned to the `$stmt` variable.